-This post was inspired by my reading of Jim Langley of Langley Innovations’ books on fundraising.
+This post was informed by our agency experience with clients and partially inspired by my reading of Jim Langley of Langley Innovations’ books on fundraising.

 There are hundreds of ways for capital campaigns to go wrong, but these five characteristics define all successful ones: